Resources & Training

 Learn morePA Handbook

-Developed by a collaboration of SDS organisations, including PANS, this is a comprehensive guide for existing personal assistants and those who are considering becoming one.
+Developed by a collaboration of SDS organisations, including PANS.
+Our PANS resources cover many topics in greater PA specific,depth.
 The handbook is regularly checked to ensure all the information is up-to-date and relevant.

 Visit the PA HandbookTraining Courses